 United, Delta, American, JetBlue, Alaska, and Hawaiian Carry-On Size

 We’re going to group these six major US airlines together because they all have the same maximum size for carry-on bags.
 Note that when flying United and JetBlue, not all tickets come with a free carry-on bag, but instead, some only allow for a small bag or personal item.
 Be sure to check your fare details, but if allowed, these are the maximum dimensions on these airlines:

 - 22 inches x 14 inches x 9 inches (56 cm x 35 cm x 23 cm)

 - Must be able to fit in the overhead bin without issue

 If you want to be completely safe, buy luggage that definitely complies with these dimensions.
 I’m a huge fan of my Away Carry-On, which is the maximum size for these airlines, has a durable hard exterior, and even a built-in charging pack for my phone and other electronics.
 The Monos Carry-On is a close competitor with a similarly high-quality design.

 Southwest & Frontier Airlines

 As for the low-cost carriers, I would almost never put Southwest and Frontier in the same category.
-One has the friendliest service in the skies with not only free carry-ons but two free checked bags as well.
+One has the friendliest service in the skies with free carry-ons and two free checked bags.
 The other demands extra fees for everything, including normal-size carry-on luggage.